The Department of Geography offers two Master's degree programs:

 Admission Process To the Department:

-- A writing sample with a good demonstration of research and writing skills.
-Applicants must submit to the Graduate Committee a sample research paper, written in English, and preferably one that was completed as part Baccalaureate Degree requirements, such as a senior thesis or other research paper done in an Upper Division undergraduate course.
-Because of the importance of research and writing to the graduate program, the Committee needs to be assured of applicants’ research and writing capabilities.
+- Demonstration of research and writing skills.
+Applicants must submit to the graduate committee a sample research paper, written in English and, preferably, one that was completed as part of the baccalaureate degree requirements, such as a senior thesis or other research paper in an upper-division undergraduate course.
+Because of the importance of research and writing to the graduate program, the committee needs to be assured of applicants’ abilities and promise in these areas.

 All documents for the Department application should be sent directly to the Graduate Advisor: